Skip to main content

 Research Interests

-This research uses social cognitive and traditional social psychological methodologies to better understand factors that mediate the relationship between exposure to portrayals of health behaviors in popular media and their initiation and maintenance in adolescents and college students.
-This research includes structural equation modeling of the theoretical basis for media-attitude relationships using content analysis data and adolescent longitudinal surveys of health behaviors and media, and laboratory research examining the perceptual and information processing components of viewing health behaviors in film.
+Media and health.
+This research uses social cognitive and traditional social psychological methodologies to better understand factors that mediate the relationship between exposure to portrayals of or information about health behaviors in popular media and the initiation and maintenance of those health behaviors.
+The research includes structural equation modeling of the theoretical basis for media-attitude relationships using content analysis data and longitudinal surveys of health behaviors and media, laboratory research examining the perceptual and information processing components of viewing health behaviors, and survey research to examine perceptions of health behaviors.
+Research has included examinations of health behaviors including tobacco use and vaping as well as social-media driven “health” phenomena such as Autonomous Sensory Meridian Response (ASMR).

 Areas of Research Specialization